jhaslowh/UFO_Attack/README.md

 - "restart" : restart entire game
 - "clear" : clear terminal

-Commands While in level editor
+Commands While in Level Editor
 - "scenery add tree" : add new tree to level
 - "scenery add 0" : also adds new tree to level